yanzewu/line/doc/doc.md

 Args:
 - selection1,selection2: [Element Selector](#element-selector).
 If not given, the style is applied to current subfigure.
 Note in `set default` and `set future`, the selection cannot be omitted and has certain constraint.
-- style, val: Style should be a valid style for certain elements.
+- style, val: Style should be a valid style for certain elements, see [Style name and value](#list-of-valid-style-values).
 Value may be a plain value (parsed automatically) or expression enclosed in `$( ... )`.
 - class: The style classes to be added or removed.
 - `set default` modifies default value of styles, same as updating `default.css` (but not permanently).
 Only element type selector can be used in `set default`.
 - `set future` modifies the global stylesheet, same as updating `default.d.css` (but not permanently).
 The selectors for `set future` should only be classes.